 Fire it up the kind hand and finger cracks in a left-facing corner for the lower 3/4 of the climb.
 This section takes good pro, and is quite clean, with just enough good rest stances to keep the grade at 5.9.
 When you reach the level of the Class Act anchors, you can traverse left to bail out of 5.10c wide crack finish.
 But if you're up for it- keep climbing up the crack and do the full route.

 The final 10' to the anchor, the crack is wider.
-Modern climbers will forsake the bong in favor of #3 camalots, as you squirm, stem, and thrash your way to the chains.
-This part of the climb is also rewarding and features classic chimney grovel moves and the general weirdness that typifies most trad 10s and 11s at Diablo.
+Modern climbers will forsake the bong in favor of #3 and #4 camalots, as you squirm, stem, and thrash your way to the chains.

 D. Jackson's "Rock Climbing New Mexico" says the FA was Ken Sims in 1979.
-D. Newell and Jacques installed the original piton anchors in the early 1990s, believing it to be a FA.
+D. Newell said he and Jacques installed the original piton anchors in the early 1990s, believing it to be a FA.
 I'm pretty sure they called it "Surficial Scratch" at the time.
-The piton anchors were replaced with a bolted anchor by Karl Kiser and friends(?) later added the bolted anchor.
+Karl Kiser and friends(?) later added the bolted anchor.
 A few years ago, I pulled a large angle pin out from above the bolted anchor with my fingers, it was stamped "SJS".